nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-reuse">

-In general, ==reuse is encouraged==.
-However, note that reuse has its own costs (such as the learning curve, additional complexity, usage restrictions, and unknown bugs).
+**Reuse is encouraged.
+However, note that reuse has its own costs** (such as the learning curve, additional complexity, usage restrictions, and unknown bugs).
 Furthermore, you will not be given credit for work done by others.
 Rather, you will be given credit for using work done by others.

 * You are allowed to reuse work from your classmates, subject to following conditions:
   * The work has been published by us or the authors.